 She is Secretary of the Political Studies Association's 'Politics of Property' Specialist Group and an editor of two PSA journals: Political Studies and Political Studies Review.
 She is also a member of the Centre for the Study of Social and Global Justice at Nottingham and CONCEPT, Nottingham's Political Theory Centre.

 I work on political utopias and utopianism.
 This includes eutopias (visions of a good society) and dystopias (nightmare scenarios about the future).
 It includes imaginary explorations of utopianism and also lived experiments.
 For example my research has included publications about religious fundamentalism, alternative lifestyles, intentional communities and feminist and environmentalist theories.

-Much of my teaching draws on my research and I offer modules on the following topics:
+Much of my teaching has drawn on my research and I have offered modules on the following topics:

 Political Utopianism (Level III)

 My most recent article is 'Lived Utopianism: everyday life and intentional communities', written with Lyman Tower Sargent: Communal Societies: 2017, 37:1.
 This article identifies a phenomenon of… read more

 LUCY SARGISSON and LYMAN TOWER SARGENT, 2017.
 Lived Utopianism:: Everyday Life and Intentional Communities Communal Societies.
 37(1), (In Press.)